hichamelhady/Sankey-diagram/README.md

 Sankey diagrams are a specific type of flow diagram, in which the width of the arrows is shown proportionally to the flow quantity.
 It's a kind of visualization used to depict a flow from one set of values to another.

-It is consisted of links and nodes : The things being connected are called nodes and the connections are called links.
+It is a two-dimensional graphic that consists of groups of vertical bars interconnected by flow lines.
+The things being connected are called nodes (or variables) and the connections are called links (or network).

-Sankeys are very good at showing particular kinds of complex information. they are best used when you want to show :
+Sankeys are very good at showing particular kinds of complex information.
+They are best used when you want to show :
 * Where money came from & went to (budgets, contributions).
 * Flows of goods from place to place.
 * Flows of energy from source to destination (the primary energy flows in a factory , energy accounts)